Ultium Cells receives $2.5 bn in DOE funding

 Ultium Cells, the General Motors joint venture with LG Energy Solutions (LGES), has received $2.5 billion through the US Department of Energy (DoE).
 Ultium Cells is reportedly working to set up at least three battery cell factories in the USA.

-Now this loan approval makes Ultium Cells the first company to receive funding through Department of Energy exclusively for the production of battery cells for electric cars.
-Specifically the DoE expects Ultium Cells to manufacture large format, pouch-type cells that use a state-of-the-art chemistry to deliver more range at less cost.
+Now this loan approval makes Ultium Cells the first company to receive funding through the Department of Energy exclusively for the production of battery cells for electric cars.
+Specifically, the DOE expects Ultium Cells to manufacture large format, pouch-type cells that use state-of-the-art chemistry to deliver more range at less cost.
 They also mention GM’s work to eliminate 100% of tailpipe emissions from its new U.S. light-duty vehicles by 2035.

 “DOE is flooring the accelerator to build the electric vehicle supply chain here at home—and that starts with domestic battery manufacturing led by American workers and the unions that support them,” said U.S. Secretary of Energy Jennifer M. Granholm.
 “This loan will jumpstart the domestic battery cell production needed to reduce our reliance on other countries to meet increased demand and support President Biden’s goals of widespread EV adoption and cutting carbon pollution produced by gas-powered vehicles.”

-As of the end of October, the DOE has attracted 98 applications for projects across the country totaling over $104 billion in requested loans and loan guarantees.
+As of the end of October, the DOE has attracted 98 applications for projects across the country totalling over $104 billion in requested loans and loan guarantees.

-The statement further comsiders the Inflation Reduction Act “a clear demand signal for EV batteries as the auto industry races to build the vehicles of the future right here in America”.
+The statement further considers the Inflation Reduction Act “a clear demand signal for EV batteries as the auto industry races to build the vehicles of the future right here in America”.

 Indeed, Ultium Cells is not the only company “racing” to install production capacity.
 For example, Hyundai and SK On just confirmed Georgia as the place to build their new battery factory; it will also be one of three planned facilities.